 Before you head straight for the Sigmund Freud Museum in Vienna why not start tracing his footsteps earlier: Clearly, Freud left valuable traces in many more places than his practice and apartment.
-Specifically, Freud represents a whole era: If you follow his legacy you’ll get a premier view on our World of Yesterday and Vienna 1900.
+Specifically, Freud represents a whole era: If you follow his legacy you’ll get a 360 degree view on our World of Yesterday and Vienna 1900.
 Since my visit to the museum formed part of a private walking tour, let me share the whole experience with you.

 What To See At Sigmund Freud Museum